RomainLiautard/Test_Vitis/README.md

 # Test_Vitis
-API REST Tests of Vitis with Postman
+API REST Tests of Vitis with Postman.